by Tony Novak, MBA, MT, OnlineAdviser at Freedom Benefits revised 11/16/2011

-Tax law has always required that a business must be able to substantiate the deductions taken from its income.
+U.S. federal income tax law has always maintained a requirement that a taxpayer must be able to substantiate the deductions taken from otherwise taxable gross income in the calculation of the net taxable income.
 Usually this means keeping a copy of the invoice and receipt or cancelled check for the expenses.
-When it comes to deductions of health care expenses of employees, the IRS adds an additional requirement: it also requires that the expenses fall into the deductible definitions listed in Publication 502 as "medically necessary".
+When it comes to a business taxpayer's deductions of health care expenses of employees, the IRS adds an additional requirement: it also requires that the expenses fall into the deductible definitions listed in Publication 502 as "medically necessary".

 Most small firms use a health insurance or managed care company to handle all of these functions.
 But the growing number of small business employers using Flexible Reimbursement Account (FSA) plans, Cafeteria Plans or Healthcare Reimbursement Arrangement (HRA) plans now face the issue of substantiating employee medical claims.